Billionaire Profile

 Early Life and Education

-Noam Gottesman was born in May 1961 in the United Kingdom, to a Jewish family.
+Noam Gottesman was born in May 1961 in Israel to a Jewish family.
 His father, Dov Gottesman, was the president of the Israel Museum.
-Gottesman received a Bachelor of Arts degree from Columbia University in 1986.
+Gottesman graduated from Columbia University in 1986 with a Bachelor of Arts degree.

 Rise to Success

-Gottesman began his career at Goldman Sachs' London office, eventually becoming an executive director managing global equity portfolios.
-In 1995, he co-founded GLG Partners with Pierre Lagrange and Jonathan Green.
-GLG Partners grew rapidly, managing $24.6 billion and becoming a publicly traded company on the New York Stock Exchange in November 2007.
-In 2010, Gottesman and his partners sold GLG Partners to Man Group for $1.6 billion.
-He remained co-CEO until 2012 and then became the non-executive chairman for GLG's US business.
-Today, he is the CEO of TOMS Capital.
+Gottesman began his career in finance at Goldman Sachs International, where he served as an executive director managing global equity portfolios.
+In 1995, he co-founded GLG Partners with Pierre Lagrange and Jonathan Green, initially as a division within Lehman Brothers International (Europe).
+GLG Partners grew rapidly, managing $24.6 billion and becoming a publicly traded entity on the New York Stock Exchange in 2007.
+Gottesman served as CEO until 2005 and co-CEO until 2012.

 Key Business Strategies